ta-data-bcn/lab-statistics-foundations/README.md

 * B. The sum of card values.
 Consider that the value of figures is 10 and the value of aces is 15.
 * C. The number of hearts or spades he picks.

+Solution:
+Poker deck has 52 cards (no replacement)
+4 Aces: value = 15x4
+3 figures x 4 cards : value = 3x4x10
+There are 12 cards of each "palo".

 Describe the following events:
 * Case A: The number of figures in the cards the player picked is two.
 * Case B: The sum of card values is 17.
 * Case C: The value of both cards is less than 8.

+A) 3 figures per 4 'palos' P(1/3*1/4)/52+P(1/2*1/3)/51.
+B) Apply n to k formula.
+C) It could be done by adding (2,2)...(7,1) we have to find out the probabilities and sum them.

 ### Challenge 3
 Two players roll a dice.
 Describe the measurable space and the random variable for: